adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/core/cif/components/commerce/productteaser/v1/productteaser/README.md

 The following configuration properties are used:

 1. `./cq:DropTargetConfig` - controls the drag & drop behavior of group "product" items onto this component
-2. `./loadClientPrice` - load current prices client side (default `false`)
-3. `./enableAddToWishList` - enables/disables the add to wish list button, defaults to disabled
+2. `./enableAddToWishList` - enables/disables the add to wish list button, defaults to disabled

 ### Edit Dialog Properties